auanasgheps/snapraid-aio-script/README.md

 	- Made for external services or mail binaries with different commands than `mailx`.
 	- Configure the path of the script or the mail binary to be invoked.
 	- You can still use native services since it only replaces the standard email.
+- Update Check - enabled by default
+  	- The script will check via GitHub if there's an update and alert the user via the configured notification systems
+  	- If you don't like this, it can be disabled
 - Docker Container management
 	- A list of containers you want to be interrupted before running actions and restored when completed.
    	- Docker mode - choose to pause/unpause or to stop/restart your containers